SO, WHY DO CYPRIOTS SMASH PLATES?

 AN ANCIENT GREEK TRADITION

-People often ask how this strange tradition began and its historical origins can be traced back to ancient Greece.
-This custom has existed on the island since ancient Greek seamen introduced the custom during shore leave.
-Ancient Greek rituals involved breaking pottery during festivals to symbolise the end of a cycle and the beginning of a new one.
-It was also thought that the sound of breaking pottery scared away negative energy, warding off evil spirits and welcoming good fortune to the community, creating a more encouraging environment for joy and celebration.
-Over time, this practice evolved into a symbol of happiness and togetherness, reflecting the values of Greek culture.
-Modern interpretations of this tradition may differ from its historical roots, but the underlying message remains the same.
-Today, the practice of smashing plates is used as an expression of joy at several celebrations in Cyprus.
+Ancient Greek rituals often involved breaking pottery during festivals.
+This symbolised the end of a cycle and the beginning of a new one.
+It was also thought that the sound of breaking pottery scared away negative energy, warding off evil spirits.
+The sound is also thought to have symbolised welcoming good fortune to the community, creating a more encouraging environment for joy and celebration.
+Over time, this practice evolved, and became a symbol of happiness and togetherness, reflecting the values of Greek culture.
+Modern interpretations of this tradition may differ from its historical roots, but the underlying message remains the same.Â

 A CUSTOM EVOLVED